marcov64/Lsd/Readme.txt

 ANTIVIRUS BAD BEHAVIOR: many third-party anti-virus software consider LSD operation suspicious because it creates executable files and deals with tools, like compilers, which do not belong to the regular user universe.
 This wrong assumption can break LSD operation in many aspects and usually cannot be fixed reliably, so using LSD together with these tools is NOT SUPPORTED.
 LSD is tested and fully works with the embedded Windows Security anti-virus, which is unfortunately disabled when a third-party anti-virus is installed by the user.
 According to specialized media tests, Windows anti-virus is considered an excellent option, in particular when compared to the free alternatives, so using it instead should not create any problem.
 However, if you cannot remove your current third-party anti-virus (and enable Windows Security), you still have the option to run LSD inside a virtual machine like VirtualBox or VMware (but with reduced performance).

-To install LSD, the simplest alternative is to use the installer executable (e.g. LSD-installer-windows-8-0-stable-1.exe).
+To install LSD, the simplest alternative is to use the installer executable (e.g. LSD-installer-windows-8-0-stable-2.exe).
 Download it, double-click on the installer file, and follow the instructions.
 The installer executable can be deleted after the installation.
-According to your configuration, express authorization must be provided before downloading and running the LSD installer.
-This is normal.
+According to your configuration, express authorization must be provided in both the browser and Explorer before downloading and running the LSD installer.
+This is normal and safe if you downloaded LSD from the official site.

+If Gnuplot software is not already installed, the LSD installer will install it automatically during the set-up process.
+In this case, the User Account Control (UAC) window will ask permission to Gnuplot installer to do the required system-level changes to your computer.
+If you reject the permission, LSD will still install fine, but some plot options will not work.
+Gnuplot is also open-source free software, and the version included in LSD is directly provided by Gnuplot official site (http://www.gnuplot.info).

+The LSD installer only require administrative rights if you need to install LSD to be available for all the users of the computer (a system-level installation).
+If this is the case, you must run the installer with administrative rights, by clicking with the right mouse button on the installer file in Windows Explorer, and then selecting 'Run as administrator' from the drop-down context menu.
+Also, when the installer ask for the destination directory, make sure the 'Install for all users' check-box is marked.

 Alternatively, or in the case of problems using the installer, it is also possible to simply unzip a LSD distribution file archive on the desired folder.
 In most cases "C:\" (the root of the hard disk) is a good option.
 The steps to perform a manual installation are:

 1. In an internet browser, open the site https://github.com/marcov64/Lsd/releases , choose the desired release, and click on the respective "Source code (zip)" link to download the LSD distribution file.